linebender/linebender.github.io/content/blog/2025-02-28-tmil-13/index.md

 ## SimpleCSS

-We released [SimpleCSS 0.2.2] with updated docs clarifying Linebender involvement and to test run the publishing workflow.
+We released [SimpleCSS 0.2.2] with `no_std` support, updated docs clarifying Linebender involvement, and to test run the publishing workflow.

 ## Research and Future Directions